Hospital Emergency Codes:

 What is a fire extinguisher?

-A fire extinguisher is a portable device that can be used to control or extinguish small fires.
-It typically consists of a hand-held cylindrical pressure vessel containing an agent which can be discharged to extinguish a fire.
+A fire extinguisher is a portable device that is used to control or extinguish small fires.
+It typically consists of a hand-held cylindrical pressure vessel containing an agent which are discharged to extinguish a fire.
 Fire extinguishers, usually found in public areas such as hospitals, schools, offices, and other buildings, are designed to suppress or contain fires before they become too large and dangerous.

-Fire extinguishers are generally classified according to the type of fire they can be used on, such as:
+Fire extinguishers are generally classified according to the type of fire they are used on, such as:

 • Class A: Trash and paper